 Content marketing is the practice of creating and distributing high-quality written content to attract, acquire, and retain customers.

-It involves the strategic use of media channels like blogs, ebooks, videos, podcasts, images, social media, and more to reach your target audience by providing them with valuable information that is helpful to them.Please note that it differs from traditional marketing in its focus on creating and distributing valuable, relevant content to a TG (Target Group) rather than just selling products or services.
+It involves the strategic use of media channels like blogs, ebooks, videos, video podcasts, podcasts, images, social media, and more to reach your target audience by providing them with valuable information that is helpful to them.Please note that it differs from traditional marketing in its focus on creating and distributing valuable, relevant content to a TG (Target Group) rather than just selling products or services.

 Content marketing as a channel for SaaS businesses however goes beyond just blogging.
 It’s about creating a holistic marketing campaign that includes all kinds of content that can help establish your marketing campaign by